MegaManSec/JoshuaHu/_posts/2025-02-14-http2-burp-proxy-mitmproxy-nginx-failing-load-resources-chromium.md

 ## Calling mitmproxy to the secure

-My next idea was to ditch Burp because it's useless for debugging, and move to mitmproxy.
+My next idea was to ditch Burp because it's useless for debugging as it's closed source, and move to mitmproxy.
 And luckily enough, that exhibited the exact same behavior!

 mitmproxy provides much greater debugging capabilities, and I was able to find the HTTP/2 error message corresponding to the request to the to the file which could not be retrieved: